Career Transition Resumes

 Step 1: Look at your past work experience with a critical eye.
 Determine the skills, abilities, experience, and qualifications you used or developed in your past that can support your transition into a new career focus.

 Step 2: Identify what is still relevant.
 Decide what information you want to include in your new resume.
 Think of the new resume as your future and frame it in the light of what you want to do now.
-Keep in mind, going back 10 to 15 years in your experience is considered relevant experience.
+Keep in mind, the last 10 to 15 years can be considered relevant experience.

 Step 3: Research actual jobs and organizations that are of interest to you and your new career focus.
 Then compile a list of your skills, attributes, traits, experiences, results, and accomplishments that will resonate with these employers and reflect the qualifications described on the position descriptions you reviewed.
 Develop your new resume in a format that best presents what you have to offer an employer in your new area of focus/objective.

 Step 4: Think big.
 You may need to include projects and related coursework on your resume in order to create a flow of relevant experience that relates back to your objective.
 Also include volunteer work, paid or unpaid internship opportunities, community service experiences, or anything else that can be used to demonstrate your relevant skills.